REFLECTION BACK-FORWARD IN TIME

 I find myself piqued to quill by a questioning post on cousin Anjana‘s blog… was the bride of the wedding which we went to India to celebrate…

 How much do you want to document your experiences ?
 Will recording them help you make better sense of your own evolution ?
 Has it helped you evolve in the future ?
-How much do you [return] to the documentation and is reviewing it interesting enough that it was worth the effort?
+How much do you

 How much nostalgia is healthy and appropriate for you ?